Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 H.264: failure to obtain or execute the selected contract is an error, not a request to switch the video track silently. `require_hardware` is deliberately not used because the same job also decodes AAC; excluding unwanted H.264 implementations leaves software audio codecs selectable.
-The current Windows Vulkan mode is intentionally a readback path rather than zero-copy.
+Windows `auto` prefers Vulkan direct but remains non-strict, so direct factory failure can fall through to Vulkan readback and then software decode.
 The VDPAU direct path remains zero-CPU-copy rather than literal zero-copy: it still performs the GL YUV->RGBA render and one GPU-local Vulkan image copy.
 The MediaCodec direct path likewise performs a GPU YCbCr->RGBA render into a wgpu-owned texture, but does not perform a CPU pixel copy.

 The corrected post-`e9f8acd` reference-player benchmark used the local 10.03 s, 1280x720/60 fps Twitch segment (600 frames, five muted paced runs per path).